EliAndrewC/l7r/setting/l7r.md

 #### Isawa Koichi

 Another legionnaire from the 3rd Imperial legion is Isawa Koichi.
-As background: in this setting, the Day of Thunder was different from the canonical L5R storyline, and it involved a cult of Lord Moon trying to stage a coup and take over several of the great clans in order to destroy the authority of the Emperor (who is more aligned with Lady Sun).
+As background: in this setting, the Day of Thunder was different from the canonical L5R storyline, and it involved a cult of Lord Moon trying to stage a coup and take over several of the Great Clans in order to destroy the authority of the Emperor (who is more aligned with Lady Sun).
 Prior to this time, the worship of Lord Moon was much more tolerated, and even afterwards it has not been declared heretical, since the Empire does not wish to declare itself in opposition to the Lord of the Night Sky, lest it suffer the consequences of his displeasure.
 However, there are many more restrictions placed on moon worship than there were before (Lord Moon is not a fortune, but rather a celestial entity, if that matters).
 With that in mind, here is Koichi's story:

 Koichi is a tracker who hunted bandits in the Isawa woodlands before being assigned to the Imperial Legions.
 She once tracked a group of bandits into the woods after following the tracks they left from robbing a caravan, but she soon lost their trail.
 Reasoning that few bandits actually live in the woods, she took a chance on them returning to their peasant homes that evening.
 After darkness fell, she was vindicated as she saw lantern light in the distance through the trees.
 Following behind, she tried to draw close enough to avoid losing track of them, but she ended up stumbling upon one of the bandits who had not bothered to light a lantern.